Its-Jakey/MSPL/README.md

 ### Download with Git

-The mirror of the Ruby source tree can be checked out with the following command:
+The source of MSPL shoud be Downloaded using the master branch only:

     $ git clone [https://github.com/ruby/ruby.git](https://github.com/Its-Jakey/MSPL.git)